SlenderStone/MessageHandler.Documentation/connectivity/signalr.md

 ## Receiving messages

-Before you try receiving messages using SignalR, make sure you have created endpoint that has the appropriate authorizations!
+Before you try receiving messages using SignalR, make sure you have created an endpoint that has the appropriate authorizations!
+See [Endpoints](/documentation/connectivity/endpoints) for more details.

 To receive messages from your channels using the signalr protocol, all you need to do is specify a `receive` callback on the client side hub object, then establish a hub connection with the correctly specified endpoint values and finally invoke the `subscribe` method on the server side hub object to signal that you're ready to receive messages.